What Exactly Is Koji Rice?

 From kombucha and kimchi, to sauerkraut and kefir, fermented foods are becoming more and more commonplace in restaurants, grocery stores, and even home kitchens.
 But one that might not be very familiar is koji rice.
 Maybe that’s because it’s a fermented food that’s hiding inside another fermented food you have in your pantry right now!

 What Is Koji Rice?

-Koji rice is cooked rice that has been inoculated with Aspergillus oryzae, a mold that's widespread in Japan .
+Koji rice is cooked rice that has been inoculated with Aspergillus oryzae, a mold that’s widespread in Japan.
 The mold releases enzymes that ferments the rice by decomposing its carbohydrates and proteins.
-This process can also be applied to other grains like barley, and legumes like soybeans.
+This process can also be applied to other grains like barley, as well as legumes like soybeans.

 To make koji rice, the culture is added to the cooked grains.
 The grains are then placed in wooden trays and left to ferment in a warm, humid environment for up to 50 hours.
 The result is essentially moldy rice, but don’t be put off by it immediately.

 What makes koji so special is that it digests starches and proteins and breaks them down into sugars and amino acids.
 Because of this, it can be used as a starter (aka an ingredient that kickstarts the fermentation process) for a number of fermented Japanese food products, including mirin, sake, soy sauce, and miso.
 For example, miso is made when koji rice is mixed with cooked soybeans, salt, and water, working it’s magic to ferment the soybeans until the mixture is thick, pasty, and that signature blend of sweet, salty, and savory.

 The Flavors of Koji Rice Are in Your Kitchen Now